Posted on , 13 min read

-This article is an opinionated view of essential skills needed to build and engineer a data science product and ship it to production, from scratch.
-We will take the case study of building a recommendation engine on a massive e-commerce platform for illustration.
+This article is a getting started level skills needed to ship a data science product to production from scratch.
+We will take the case study of building a recommendation engine on an e-commerce platform for illustration.
 I will also break this essay into 3 chapters: (1) Building a data pipeline, (2) Modelling, and (3) Shipping code to production.
-Each chapters have their necessary skillsets.
+Each chapters have their necessary skills.

 The primary aim of a recommendation engine is a better user experience and increase in overall engagement on the platform.
 There are many ways in which better UX and engagement would lead to more revenue.
 For instance, it could increase time spent on the platform, increase ad impressions, or in our example of an E-commerce store — more sales.
 This essay will not detail the algorithmic or mathematical details, for there are much better technical essays and books, complete with matrices and linear algebra for it.
 The intention, however, is to get a sneak peek at the engineering of it, and behind the scenes decision making in the quick world of startups — especially the skills required in rolling out a production ready Data Science + Big Data product.

 Like for all trade to flourish, a train track has to be laid, a shipping route has to be set and an airport built.
 Infrastructure is key to sustaining and scaling up for running algorithms on data.
 It would mean the difference in running perhaps a decision tree classifier or a regression — there are many factors that you need to consider before running models, and the most important factor for a low latency, high concurrency system is a sound understanding of running times of various algorithms on various infrastructure stacks with various data sizes.
 Before you make infrastructure decisions though, you have to understand what the data is, how big it is, where does it come from, etc.